Hongyu WANG 王紅宇

 ● Gene-environmental interaction in predicting youth behavior

-Hongyu Wang is an Associate Professor and head of the Department of Sociology at University of Macau.
+Hongyu Wang is an Associate Professor at University of Macau.
 She received her PhD in sociology at University of Pennsylvania in 2004.
 Before joining the University of Macau, she was a teaching fellow at National University of Singapore.
 Her research interests include family sociology, youth studies, new media and society and social genetic research in humans.
 Her work has appeared in the journals Journal of Marriage and the Family, Social Science Research, Social Science Quarterly, Chinese Sociological Review, American Journal of Sociology, Information, Communication & Society, International Journal of Psychology, Issues & Studies, and Sociological Inquiry.

 "A panel study of parental involvement, parenting style and adolescent development in a changing Chinese society".